Spells of Manifestation, Persistence, and Disappearance

 Intellectual honesty is, per Wikipedia, an applied method of problem solving characterised by an unbiased, honest attitude.
 Authenticity, from the same source, is the degree to which a person’s actions are congruent with their values and desires, despite external pressures to conform to social norms.

 The article goes on to say: In human relations, a person’s lack of authenticity is considered bad faith in dealing with other people and with oneself; thus, authenticity is in the instruction of the Oracle of Delphi: “Know thyself.”
-Although authenticity is frequently associated with a morbid version of existentialism5, it is in fact directly related to the goal of individual sovereignty, which many Enlightenment philosophers and Freemasons sought after.

 This honesty and authenticity business can be incredibly difficult to achieve, though, even if one were somehow in tip-top psychological shape.
 On the other hand, it is somewhat easier to find out if one is lying, whether they are doing it consciously or not.

-Lying introduces arbitraries into the mind, and arbitraries can often be very difficult to detect, especially after prolonged use (old habits die hard), but they can so mismatch objective reality that certain of them can be quite easily uncovered, especially with a bit of help.
+Lying: Lying introduces arbitraries into the mind, and arbitraries can often be very difficult to detect, especially after prolonged use (old habits die hard), but they can so mismatch objective reality that certain of them can be quite easily uncovered, especially with a bit of help.

 Lies

-Here we go with more apparent paradoxes: Why authenticity and honesty are so difficult to achieve may be explained in part by the fact that in reality, everything must be lied about, that is, altered, or it will not last long enough to help or bother anyone, or even get noticed.
+Here we go with more apparent paradoxes: Why authenticity and honesty are so difficult to achieve may be explained in part by the fact that in reality, everything must be “lied” about, that is, altered, or it will not last long enough to help or bother anyone, or even get noticed.
 Too much truth, and you’ve got… nothing.
 On the other hand, too much lying creates a terrible mess of misery and confusion resulting also in… nothing.
-Well, sort of nothing, nothing good.
+Well, sort of nothing, nothing good, anyway.
 You get what I mean.

 How the mind is actually engineered, that is to say, constructed, is barely known.
 The whole point of Dianetics was to help open this object up to proper investigation.
 But there are yet some rules that can be known, such as these four conditions of existence.